emericg/SmartServoFramework/README.md

 Latency over the serial port will limit the number of instructions you can send each second even more than bandwidth limitations.
 A few tips to minimize traffic on your serial port:
 - You can use [these tips](https://projectgus.com/2011/10/notes-on-ftdi-latency-with-arduino/) to reduce latency on serial ports adapter using FTDI chips!
-- If you are using Dynamixel devices, you may want to reduce the "Return Delay Time" value to a minimum, from the default of '250' to something like '10'.
+- If you are using Dynamixel devices, you may want to reduce the "Return Delay Time" value to a minimum, from the default of '250' to something like '25'.
 Check what value works for you.
 - For both Dynamixel and HerkuleX devices, you can set the "Status Return Level" / "Ack Policy" to '1' in order to minimize the number of status packets (only if you do not need them), or even '2' to disable them ALL.
 Check your servo manual for more info on this.

 One more important thing: you need to power your servos with **proper power supply**.
 Shaky power sources have been known to cause interferences on serial bus, resulting in numerous packet corruptions.
 Be careful when using batteries and power converters!

 #### Serial link (Dynamixel servos)

+> Note: Regular "full-duplex" TTL converters will NOT work with "half-duplex TTL" Dynamixel servos (AX series, MX "T" series, XL-320, ...).

-* [USB2AX](http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax): Unofficial but awesome device designed to manage TTL communication with your Dynamixels (All of the AX servos and MX 'T' versions).
+* [USB2AX](http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax): Unofficial but awesome device designed to manage TTL communication with your Dynamixels (AX series, MX "T" series, XL-320, ...).
 * [USB2Dynamixel](http://support.robotis.com/en/product/auxdevice/interface/usb2dxl_manual.htm): Official device that can manage regular RS232, RS485 and TTL communications.
-* Home made TTL half-duplex device: [like this one](http://savageelectronics.blogspot.fr/2011/01/arduino-y-dynamixel-ax-12.html), or less detailed but [in english](http://www.memememememememe.me/the-dynamixel/)
+* Home made TTL half-duplex device: [like this setup](http://savageelectronics.blogspot.fr/2011/01/arduino-y-dynamixel-ax-12.html) from Savage Electronics (in spanish), or [this one](http://www.memememememememe.me/the-dynamixel/) from memememe (in english).

-> Note: Regular "full-duplex" TTL converters will NOT do the trick for "half-duplex TTL" Dynamixel servos (AX series, MX "T" series, XL-320, ...).

 #### Serial link (HerkuleX servos)